This post may contain affiliate links. Read my full disclosure policy.

 - Char all sides of the 3 poblano chilis over a gas burner or roast them in an oven.
 Once nicely charred, or tender, wrap in foil or paper bag and let steam for 10 minutes until softened.

 - Make the filling: In a large skillet, heat 1 tablespoon oil over medium-high heat and add the onion.
 Stir for 3 to 4 minutes until tender, turn the heat down to medium and add garlic.
 Saute 2 minutes until fragrant.
 Add the corn, turn heat to medium-low and continue cooking 5 more minutes.
 Add diced chicken or black beans and season with salt, pepper and spices, sautéing until warmed through.
 Turn heat off.

 - Remove poblano chilies from the foil and rinse under running water, rubbing the charred skin off with your fingers.
 Remove seeds and stem.
-Dice the chilies and add half of them to the filling, reserving the other half for the Verde sauce.
+Dice the chilies and add half to the filling, reserving the other half for the Green Enchilada Sauce.
 Add the cilantro to the filling and set aside.

 - Make the Green Enchilada Sauce: To a blender, add the remaining roasted poblano, raw tomatillos, onion, garlic, jalapeno, water, coriander, salt, pepper, olive oil, lime juice and sugar.
 Yes, the tomatillos are raw here!
 Blend until smooth.
 Pour into a medium pot and bring to a simmer over medium heat.
 Simmer 5-6 minutes.
 Turn heat off and stir in chopped cilantro.
 Mix 1/4 cup of this Green sauce to the filling.

 - Assemble enchiladas: In a large 9 x 13 greased baking dish, pour just enough Verde sauce to lightly coat the bottom.
 On a warm tortilla, place 2 -3 tablespoons cheese in a line down the center.
 Top with a ⅓ cup of filling.
 Roll tightly, placing it seam side down in the baking dish right on top of the sauce.
 Continue assembling the enchiladas until the baking dish is full.
 You should have 8 enchiladas.